001tyaj/ReactPractice/README.md

-# ReactPractice
+# appPractice
-A simple React Practice
+A simple app practice